 Well I guess it is the season (of evil) so let’s take a look at what sort of blood soaked stocking fillers are on offer.
 As you might have noticed the low rent horror film listings are chock full of evil Santa movies, whether it’s the likes of Krampus in various guises or simply a lot of killers dressed in red and white.
 This Norwegian effort falls into the latter category, and so there have to be comparisons drawn with festive favourites like Christmas Evil and Silent Night, Deadly Night.
 Personally I’m all about that opening chapter of Tales from Crypt – it’s got brevity.
 Unfortunately this is mostly inspired by a different kind of seasonal slasher.

-Maybe you set down to watch that very film just recently yourself, after all there was a big sequel this year.
+Maybe you set down to watch that very film just recently yourself, after all it’s a classic and there was a big sequel doubling as a reboot in 2018.
 I’m of course talking about John Carpenter’s Halloween, a film that has always inspired half baked and ill advised rip-offs.
-Less a story about Christmas and more a dull and lethargic escaped lunatic story, Christmas Blood‘s inspiration is worn on its fur coated sleeves.
-But the stretches of original content in between all the wannabe Michael Myers scenes are almost entirely filler scenes involving a group of doomed girls at a party.
+Less a story about Christmas and more a dull and lethargic escaped lunatic story, Christmas Blood‘s inspiration is worn on its fur trimmed sleeves.
+But the stretches of original content in between all the wannabe Michael Myers moments are almost entirely filler scenes involving a group of doomed girls at a party.

 Later the newest victims assemble as various friends gather to drink booze and smoke pot.
 It’s not even a very festive party, they just get drunk and dance around like idiots.
 What are these characters you might ask?
 Well one is Swedish, one is Australian, one is mute… you get the idea.
-None of them have actual personalities and while the original trio might have been a reasonable main cast the party keeps getting larger as the night goes on.
+None of them have actual personalities and while the original three might have been a reasonable main trio the party keeps getting larger as the night goes on.
 For no good reason more friends arrive and later they invite some scuzzy boys over after searching Tinder.
-The small glimpses of depth hinted at when they talk about the house owner’s mother committing suicide is never expanded on and it feels like a throwaway dialogue scene without any overall purpose.
+The small glimpses of development hinted at when they talk about the house owner’s mother committing suicide are never expanded on and it feels like a throwaway dialogue scene without any overall purpose.

 I’d liked to have seen him escape captivity using his toy making skills or attacking the naughty boys and girls with some seasonal panache.
-A few mishandled jump scares and sudden splashes of gore fail to register.
+Instead there are a few mishandled jump scares and sudden splashes of gore which fail to make an impact.
 It’s not even clear why he kills people that aren’t on his list or why the police are so bad at figuring out where he’s going to appear next.
 There’s never any attempt at criminal profiling and like so much of the narrative all the real details are just missing entirely.
 It’s all so perfunctory and dull in a way that drains the suspense from the proceedings.
 The film is more concerned with montages of drunk revelry that go on forever… suggesting this has bad pacing would be an understatement.
 Treat yourself this Christmas and avoid this unwanted visitor.